-As a kid the first snow fall of the year was always greeted enthusiastically by my Dad.
-No mater how early or late, when he noticed he would explode into our rooms rousing us from our slumber with “IT’S SNOWING!!!!!!”
+As a kid, the first snowfall of the year was always greeted enthusiastically by my Dad.
+No matter how early or late, when he noticed he would explode into our rooms rousing us from our slumber with “IT’S SNOWING!!!!!!”
 I think he was trying to get us to help shovel.
-I still get an e-mail or text with the first snow fall; makes me smile.
+I still get an e-mail or text with the first snowfall; makes me smile.
 I enjoy shoveling snow.
 I know, so weird.
 But it reminds me of helping Dad, There is a deeply satisfying sense of accomplishment when you are done, and the smell after a snowfall is crisp and clean.
 Plus it’s a good work out.
 As kids, our block was full of retirees, and my mom would bundle us kids up and we would clear the sidewalks for everyone on the block.
 Actually, Mom and Dad would.
 We kids would fight and make snow angels.
 Or make “tractor tire tracks” or “big bird footprints” And whine that we were: cold, or bored, or had to pee.
-Any excuse to go watch cartoons because the goofing off had deposited snow into a boot that was now a puddle or snow caked mittens were hardening around our little fingers.
-Why is it even when you tuck in your shirt and wear layers, there is a wedge of snow that somehow sneaks it’s way into your snow pants?
+Any excuse to go watch cartoons because the goofing off had deposited snow into a boot that was now a puddle or snow-caked mittens were hardening around our little fingers.
+Why is it even when you tuck in your shirt and wear layers, there is a wedge of snow that somehow sneaks its way into your snow pants?
 Every time.
 Maybe it was the snow angels.

 - 1lb ground turkey